The Horus Heresy: Battle of Tallarn

 Reviews

-• The game is a fun and engaging hex-based wargame that appeals to fans of the Warhammer 40k lore.
+• The game is a fun and engaging hex-based wargame that captures the essence of the Warhammer 40k lore, particularly the Battle of Tallarn.

-• It features a large selection of units and a competent AI, making it a challenging single-player experience.
+• It features a large selection of units, including walkers and tanks, and the AI provides a challenging single-player experience.

-• There are significant balance issues, particularly with the traitor faction, leading to unfair gameplay experiences.
+• There are significant balance issues, particularly with the traitor faction, leading to frustrating gameplay where units often miss shots or deal no damage.

-• Graphics and sound design feel outdated, resembling a low-budget mobile port rather than a polished PC title.
+• The graphics and sound design feel outdated, resembling a low-budget mobile port rather than a polished PC game.

-The story aspect of the game is described as engaging yet challenging, with missions that often feel unbalanced and reliant on trial and error.
-Players note a lack of strategic depth, as many encounters can be predictable, though some missions, like the iron hands dreadnought, introduce randomness that adds complexity.
-Overall, while the narrative offers a compelling backdrop, the execution in mission design can lead to frustration.
+The game's story is described as engaging yet challenging, with missions that often feel unbalanced and rely heavily on trial and error.
+Players note a lack of strategic depth, finding the gameplay predictable, although some missions, like the iron hands dreadnought, introduce randomness that adds complexity.
+Overall, while the narrative elements are present, they may not fully satisfy those seeking a more strategic experience.

 • “Is pretty challenging, the first few missions for the first traitor campaign required a few attempts to complete so I imagine it's pretty tough later on!”